ᐊᕙᑖᓂᑦ ᑕᒪᐃᓐᓂᑦ ᓄᓇᑐᐃᓐᓇᓂᑦ

 Inukjuak, Nunavik and Montreal, Quebec

-asinnajaq is an Inuit artist, filmmaker, and writer from Inukjuak, Nunavik.
-Her most recent film, Three Thousand (2017), blends archival footage with animation to imagine her home community of Inukjuak from the past into the future.
+asinnajaq is an Inuit artist from Inukjuak, Nunavik.
+Her film, Three Thousand (2017), blends archival footage with animation to imagine her home community of Inukjuak from the past into the future.
 Three Thousand won Best Experimental film at the 2017 imagiNATIVE media arts festival, and was nominated for Best Short Documentary at the 2018 Canadian Screen Awards.
 She is a laureate of the REVEAL Indigenous Art Award in 2017 and the Toronto Film Critics Association’s Technicolour Clyde Gilmour Award in 2018.
-Recently, her work has been shown as a part of INSURGENCE/RESURGENCE at the Winnipeg Art Gallery.
-She is one of the curators of Tillitarniit, a three-day festival in Montreal which celebrates Inuit culture, and will be one of four curators working on the inaugural exhibition of the new Inuit Art Center in 2020.
+She is one of the curators of Tillitarniit, a three-day festival in Montreal which celebrates Inuit culture. asinnajaq was apart of the curatorial team that worked with Isuma on their representation of Canada at the 2019 Venice Biennial.
+She is also be on the curatorial team working on the inaugural exhibition of the Inuit Art Center opening in 2020.

 Laakkuluk Williamson Bathory